Er. Cyrus Pithawalla

 Cyrus K Pithawalla: We have installed proper BMU Systems and Façade testing is carried out.

-At fulcrum, façade testing was done twice.
-The openable panel in the façade has to have good locking system in place in order to pass the façade test.
+At the fulcrum, façade testing was done twice.
+The openable panel in the façade has to have a good locking system in place in order to pass the façade test.

-We go leaps and bounds to ensure impeccable performance of façade and windows in our projects.
+We go leaps and bounds to ensure impeccable performance of façades and windows in our projects.

-Cyrus K Pithawalla: My major problem is, in India, people are not at all quality conscious.
-In aluminium windows, the suppliers, and fabricators are very very poor.
+Cyrus K Pithawalla: My major problem is that in India, people are not at all quality-conscious.
+In aluminium windows, the suppliers and fabricators are very, very poor.
 Their style is like“andho me kaana raja”.
 Perfection is not there.
-Although there are some good ones who strive hard to provide quality, but it’s a long and hard travel.
-We are yet to evaluate them.
-Now at least wind pressure and water seepage is tested and they are taking care of it.
+Although there are some good ones who strive hard to provide quality, it’s a long and hard journey.
+We have yet to evaluate them.
+Now, at least wind pressure and water seepage is tested, and they are taking care of it.

 Thirdly, bad hardware spoils the whole window.
 That’s why we go the extra mile in specifying and selecting just the right make.

-WFM: Why don’t you opt for anodizing then?
+WFM: Why don’t you opt for anodising then?

 Cyrus K Pithawalla: I prefer powder coating.
-Anodizing is all dark colours that no one likes.
-After using anodized profiles for a while, we shifted to powder coating and remained with it.
-You can’t get pastel colors in anodizing.
-Imagine how it will go with our theme color of whites and creams.
-White windows give a bright effect which you can never get with anodizing.
-And then there is the universal problem of degenerative oxidation pitting in anodized aluminium which no coater in India is equipped to deal with yet.
+Anodising is all dark colours that no one likes.
+After using anodised profiles for a while, we shifted to powder coating and remained with it.
+You can’t get pastel colours in anodising.
+Imagine how it will go with our theme colour of whites and creams.
+White windows give a good effect which you can never get with anodising.
+And then there is the universal problem of degenerative oxidation pitting in anodised aluminium, which no coater in India is equipped to deal with yet.

-WFM: In current market scenario how do you strike the balance between productivity and profit?
+WFM: In the current market scenario, how do you strike a balance between productivity and profit?

 Cyrus K Pithawalla: Productivity is the combination of quality, progress and cost.
 The market is very tough these days.
 Everyone is trying to cut corners.
-And I hate the word cost cutting.
-I believe there is nothing like cost cutting.
+And I hate the word cost-cutting.
+I believe there is nothing like cost-cutting.
 You have to use your brains to save money.
-You can’t lower your standards and your values in name of cost cutting.
-And the worst part is if something goes wrong, people take advantage of this word to save face.
+You can’t lower your standards and your values in the name of cost-cutting.
+And the worst part is that if something goes wrong, people take advantage of this word to save face.

 We try to add value to the measures we take.
 Measures that will save money as well as improve performance.

 Cyrus K Pithawalla: Ofcourse!
 Now we have a system called SOS – standard opening sizes.
 As there is SOS for ships, our SOS is also a soul-saving measure that my Managing Director has now directed to implement for all our projects.
 That’s how you can improve productivity.
-So standardization is a must.
-Absolute must.
+So standardisation is a must.
+An absolute must.

-Cyrus K Pithawalla: I would say, the fabricator should be very cooperative. “jitnachadarutna hi paonfailanachahiye”.
-They take more jobs which they are not able to fulfill.
+Cyrus K Pithawalla: I would say the fabricator should be very cooperative.
+“Jitnachadarutna hi paonfailanachahiye”.
+They take more jobs than they are able to fulfil.
 Such a situation should not arise.

 And the same is true for suppliers as well – glass, profile system and hardware.